TchQueen/Firefighter-Vs-Bugs/README.md

 # Firefighter-Vs-Bugs
-Firefighters Vs Bugs was made for the Warm & Fuzzy & Fun & Stupid (KIFASS 3) Game Jam: https://itch.io/jam/kifass-3
+Firefighter Vs Bugs was made for the Warm & Fuzzy & Fun & Stupid (KIFASS 3) Game Jam: https://itch.io/jam/kifass-3

 It was heavily inspired by the old Nokia game Panda Vs Bugs.